tuvo1106/aws-primer/certified_solutions_architect.md

 - When data needs to be updated, it has to write updates to all of its copies.
 It is possible for this data to be inconsistent if you area reading from a copy that has not been updated.
 You have the ability to choose the read consistency in DynamoDB to meet your needs.
 - **Eventual Consistent Reads** (default)
-  - Reads are fast but there is no gaurantee of consistency.
+  - Reads are fast but there is no guarantee of consistency.
   - All copies of data eventually become consistent within a second.
 - **Strongly Consistent Reads**
   - When copies are being updated and you attempt to read, it will not return a result until all copies are consistent.